intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 Such influence on security may come in different forms.
 For instance:

-* Streamlining what data is sent may improve privacy if less information is shared.

-* A mechanism that makes energy consumption information available may be susceptible to tampering or providing false information.
+* A mechanism that makes, for instance, energy consumption information available may be susceptible to tampering or providing false information.
+For instance, {{McDaniel}} argues that economics and history shows that different players will attempt to cheat if a benefit can be acrued by doing so, e.g., by misreporting.
+As a result, sustainability measures and systems must be modeled as systems under threat.

 * A mechanism that allows control of network elements for optimization purposes may be misused to cause denial-of-service or other types of attacks.

 * Avoiding the use of crypto assets where other mechanisms suffice.

+* Streamlining what data is sent may improve privacy if less information is shared.

 # IANA Considerations